chesterzcl/wgs-pipeline/README.md

 ### 2. Configure the pipeline parameters

-Edit nextflow.config and other configs files within conf folder.
+View and edit pipeline parameters in nextflow.config and other configs files within conf folder.

-Config data in samplesheet file.
+Data location can be configured in samplesheet file.

 ### 3. Launch with preconfigured scripts

 For local testing, use scripts/run_nf_local.sh

-For execution on Slurm managed computing clusters, use scripts/run_nf_slurm.sh
+For execution on Slurm managed computing clusters, use scripts/run_nf_slurm.sh.
+Noting some pipeline parameters will be overridden by the launch scripts.